6 habits for healthier living

 - Variety is key: Mixing up your workouts will not only keep you mentally motivated, but it will test your body in new ways and perhaps work your muscles differently.

 - Prioritize phytochemicals.
-That’s a mouthful, right?
-Put simply, phytochemicals are chemicals that give plants their color, taste and smell (think fruits, veggies, grains, beans, etc.) These help protect cells from damage that could lead to cancer.3 So, when you’re cooking or plating foods, start with plants, and add meat, cheese and condiments last.
-By building the foundation of your meals with the healthiest parts, you’ll get more of the good stuff on your plate.
+While it's probably not a word most of us have heard before, it's a good one to learn.
+Put simply, phytochemicals are chemicals that give plants their color, taste and smell (think fruits, veggies, grains, beans, etc.) These help protect cells from damage that could lead to cancer.3 So, when you're cooking or plating foods, start with plants, and add meat, cheese and condiments last.
+By building the foundation of your meals with the healthiest parts, you'll get more of the good stuff on your plate.

 - Make smoothies.
 Still not getting enough fruits and veggies?
 Get your blender ready for some nutrition-packed smoothies.
 All you need is your favorite milk (or water), frozen or fresh produce, and maybe even some nuts and seeds.
 (Hint: sneak in a few greens between handfuls of berries.)